Why are viewpoint colors not the same when I zoom to issues in Navisworks?

 Why are the colors not the same as in other BIM applications?

-When generating issues from Navisworks, any override color information is stored in the issue in BIMcollab Cloud by default.
+When generating issues from Navisworks, any override color information is stored in the issue in BIMcollab Nexus by default.
 However, most BIM applications such as Archicad, Revit and Tekla do not support the use of these override colors.
 This means ...

 Why do issues have section planes when they are disabled in Navisworks?